gauravgit0303/Project_Test/README.md

 5) number of requests unassigned in queue
 6) time spent in queue (in ms) for the last 1,024 requests
 7) No of times a request was redispatched to a different backend
-8) No of times a connection was retried
+8) No of times a connection was retried.

 How to monitor metrics?
 ================================

 Method 1 :
 ===========
-We can use either nagios or zabbix etc monitoring tools
+We can use either nagios or zabbix etc monitoring tools to monitor the below mentioned metrics.

-Here we can use nagios/zabbix for monitoring where we can monitor below metrics:
+Few scenarios are mentioned below which can be monitored:

 1) CPU load (SSL-Offloading is CPU sensitive process)